-Last season, Baucom helped lead the team to an 11-21 overall record and 7-11 conference record, highlighted by a 9-8 road record, the best since 2017.
+In 2023-24, Baucom helped lead the team to an 11-21 overall record and 7-11 conference record, highlighted by a 9-8 road record, the best since 2017.
 The Phoenix earned the No. 9 seed in the CAA Championship and advanced to the second round for the fifth consecutive year.
 The team achieved an All-Rookie Team selection in Maraja Pass for the second straight year.

 In 2022-23, Baucom helped lead the Phoenix to a 9-21 overall record and 5-13 in conference play.
 Elon finished eleventh in the regular season, earning the No. 11 seed in the CAA Championship.
 This was the fourth consecutive year the Phoenix advanced to the second round of the CAA Championship.

-During the 2021-22, Baucom helped guide the Phoenix to a 17-12 (9-9 CAA) record, marking the first time the maroon and gold ended its regular season with a .500 or above conference record (9-9) since its 2017-18 campaign.
+During the 2021-22 season, Baucom helped guide the Phoenix to a 17-12 (9-9 CAA) record, marking the first time the maroon and gold ended its regular season with a .500 or above conference record (9-9) since its 2017-18 campaign.
 Elon's road record (7-7) was also the best it has been since the 2017-18 season.
 Entering the CAA Championship as the four seed, the Phoenix fell to fifth-seeded Charleston in the quarterfinals.
 Senior Brie Perpignan was tabbed second team all-conference in addition to becoming the 25th member of the program's 1,000-point club.

-Prior to joining the staff at NC State, Baucom served as an assistant coach at Lakeside High School in Atlanta, Ga.
+Before joining the staff at NC State, Baucom served as an assistant coach at Lakeside High School in Atlanta, Ga.
 She also spent time as a facilities and sporting events/summer camps coordinator at Elon.

-Baucom started 93 of her 96 career games in the marron and gold and finished her Elon career with 382 assists, placing her seventh on Elon's all-time leaderboard.
+Baucom started 93 of her 96 career games in the maroon and gold and finished her Elon career with 382 assists, placing her seventh on Elon's all-time leaderboard.
 Her assists per game average of 4.0 ranks third in program history.
 As a senior, she was named to the CAA All-Tournament team after scoring 16 points in a 78-60 victory over James Madison in the CAA Championship game.
-The Phoenix finished the season with a 27-7 record and earned an 11 seed in the 2017 NCAA Tournament, the program's first ever bid.
+The Phoenix finished the season with a 27-7 record and earned an 11 seed in the 2017 NCAA Tournament, the program's first-ever bid.
 Baucom also played an integral role in Elon's WNIT berths in 2015 and 2016.

 Baucom holds two bachelor's degrees from Elon: sport and event management and marketing, with a minor in business administration.
 She also collected her master's degree in liberal studies from NC State in May of 2020.